xyproto/lookup/README.md

 # lookup

-Small utility for looking up a value in a JSON document using a simple path expression
+Simple utility for looking up a value in a JSON document using a simple JSON path expression.